 As a sitting Strand Ward councillor, first-term mayor of Hobsons Bay, a former Australian Army helicopter pilot, a transport infrastructure analyst and a Williamstown local, I’m proud to be your Greens-endorsed councillor for Hobsons Bay.

-My wife and my three-year-old daughter are my life and the foundation of my commitment to community service.
+My wife and my daughter are my life and the foundation of my commitment to community service.
 I take my responsibilities very seriously and have very much enjoyed representing the people of Strand Ward these past four years.
 I have attended 100% of Council meetings—the only councillor to have done so.
 I always make decisions in the best interests of the people of Hobsons Bay—and no-one else.

 Highlights for me this last term have been serving as chair of the very first Williamstown Seaport Festival and as chair of the Metropolitan Transport Forum, representing 26 metropolitan Melbourne councils on transport policy, advocating to state and federal governments to improve public transport, active transport and choice for commuters.